chantastic/sites/chan.dev/src/content/posts/css-ing-with-attribute-selectors.md

 ---
 title: CSS-ing with Attribute Selectors
-description: "Discover the power of CSS attribute selectors, their syntax, and practical applications, including styling by value, state, and custom data attributes."
+description: 'Discover the power of CSS attribute selectors, their syntax, and practical applications, including styling by value, state, and custom data attributes.'
 publishDate: 2021-04-22
 ---